-The Smart Paste dialog allows you to convert textual information into objects.
-You can copy objects or Windows-based text then paste it into your design as Ports, Net labels Buses, Harnesses, or groups of objects, such as a port with wire and net label.
+The Smart Paste dialog allow you to convert some textual information into Altium Designer objects.
+You can copy Altium Designer objects or Windows based text and then paste it into your design as Ports, Net labels Buses, Harnesses, or groups of objects like a port with wire and net label.

-The Smart Paste dialog can be accessed by clicking Edit » Smart Paste from the main menus or by using the shortcut key Shift + Ctrl + V.
+The Smart Paste dialog can be accessed by selecting Edit » Smart Paste from the toolbar or by using shortcut key Shift + Ctrl + V.

 Choose the Object to Paste

-Windows Clipboard Contents Grid - the software uses its own clipboard.
-The Smart Paste operation allows you to control paste operations over the software's clipboard and also the Windows clipboard.
+Windows Clipboard Contents Grid - Altium Designer uses its own clipboard.
+The Smart Paste operation allows you to control paste operations over the Altium Designer clipboard and also the windows clipboard.
 Enable the contents in the Windows clipboard if you want to include these contents in the smart paste.

 Choose Paste Action